 Advantages of Poetry

-1. Emotional expression: Poetry can provide a powerful outlet for emotions, allowing individuals to express their feelings in a creative and meaningful way.
+Emotional expression: Poetry can provide a powerful outlet for emotions, allowing individuals to express their feelings creatively and meaningfully.

-4. Cultural understanding: Poetry can provide insight into the culture and history of a particular time or place, helping individuals to understand and appreciate different perspectives.
+Cultural understanding: Poetry can provide insight into a particular time or place’s culture and history, helping individuals understand and appreciate different perspectives.

-5. Personal growth: Reading and writing poetry can be a transformative experience, fostering personal growth and self-awareness.
+Personal growth: Reading and writing poetry can be a transformative experience, fostering individual growth and self-awareness.

 What is Prose